Kyuu-Ji/htb-write-up/union/write-up-union.md

 The web service hosts a custom developed website with the title _"Join the UHC - November Qualifiers"_ and there is an input field.
 When typing anything into the field, it reveals a link to _challenge.php_ and on there it expects the _first flag_.

-When sending a name of a real user of the **UHC November Qualifiers** like the creator of the box _ippsec_, then it shows a different message then when sending anything else:
+When sending a name of a real user of the **UHC November Qualifiers** like the creator of the box _ippsec_, then it shows a different message:
 ```
 Sorry, ippsec you are not eligible due to already qualifying.
 ```